Zhu-Yuxuan/Holocubic/README.md

 # Holocubic
-> This project is mainly forked from https://github.com/ClimbSnail/HoloCubic, with small modifications.
+> This project is mainly forked from https://github.com/ClimbSnail/HoloCubic, with modifications and fewer bugs.